aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 ### Hardware keys

-Hardware keys place a security boundary between the secrets and the environment.
-They allow me to "bring" secrets while ensuring that they never leave the hardware device and are never directly exposed to the outside.
+Hardware keys create a physical security boundary for secrets.
+They ensure that credentials and cryptographic keys never leave the hardware device and are never exposed to the host.

 Through hardware keys I: